nicklaw5/go-respond/README.md

 }
 ```

 The goal of `go-respond` is to take this kind of grunt work out handlers.
-By using `go-respond` the above example can written more succinctly as:
+By using `go-respond` the above example can be written more succinctly as:

 ```go
 package main